bojko108/cadastre-map-center/README.md

 Developed as a chrome extension, this tool can be used to copy map's center coordinates to your clipboard.

 This extension can be used in [https://kais.cadastre.bg/bg/Map](https://kais.cadastre.bg/bg/Map) site only.
-When enabled it adds a new button in map's toolbar which can be used to copy map's center coordinates to the clipboard. `The result is always in UTM 35N coordiante system`!
+When enabled it adds a new button in map's toolbar which can be used to copy map's center coordinates to the clipboard. `The result is always in UTM 35N coordinаte system`!

 # How to install